 The Company distributes various sizes of carbon steel pipe to the energy, industrial, commercial, mechanical and mining industries in Canada and the United States.
 Steel pipe of all types and sizes is critical in building, construction, chemical, energy, and other industrial applications.
-The primary market for the steel division is the oil and natural gas industry.
-Demand for seamless pipe products can depend on several factors including major industry projects, the economy, the price of iron ore, and inventory levels in the market.
-In 2011, commodity prices and seamless pipe inventories returned to traditional levels.
-Management made a strategic decision to reduce sales of its OCTG product as the market is highly competitive and results in lower margins.
-As a result, the Company reduced its remaining OCTG inventory in 2011 and replaced it with a greater amount of seamless pipe inventories to capitalize on the higher margin product and make better use of cash flow.
-In 2012 we plan to expand our welded pipe business as this market segment has appeared to be the next to recover.
+The primary market for the steel division is the energy industry where line pipe is used in the transmission of oil and gas and fluids.
+Demand for seamless pipe products can depend on several factors including major industry projects, the economy, the price of iron ore, and inventory levels in the market, inventories maintained by manufacturers, distributors, and end users and by the level of new capacity and imports in the markets we serve.
+Specific demand for energy related tubular products depends on several factors, most notably the number of oil and natural gas wells being drilled, completed and re-worked, the depth and drilling conditions of these wells and the drilling techniques utilized.
+The level of these activities depends primarily on the demand for natural gas and oil and expectations about future prices for these commodities.